Masculinity: Antiquity

 In the Hebrew Bible of 1000 BC, when King David of Israel drew near to death, he told his son Solomon: "I go the way of all the earth: be thou strong therefore, and shew thyself a man".

-In his book Germania (98 AD), Tacitus stated that the men from the ancient Germanic tribes fought aggressively in battle to protect their women from capture by the enemy."It stands on record that armies already wavering and on the point of collapse have been rallied by the women, pleading heroically with their men, thrusting forward their bared bosoms, and making them realize the imminent prospect of enslavement - a fate which the Germans fear more desperately for their women than for themselves." -Tacitus (Germania)Tacitus presented the Germanic warrior Arminius as a masculine hero in his account of ancient Germany whose already violent nature was further heightened by the abduction of his beloved wife Thusnelda by the Roman general Germanicus.
+In his book Germania (98 AD), Tacitus stated that the men from the ancient Germanic tribes fought aggressively in battle to protect their women from capture by the enemy."It stands on record that armies already wavering and on the point of collapse have been rallied by the women, pleading heroically with their men, thrusting forward their bared bosoms, and making them realize the imminent prospect of enslavement – a fate which the Germans fear more desperately for their women than for themselves." -Tacitus (Germania)Tacitus presented the Germanic warrior Arminius as a masculine hero in his account of ancient Germany whose already violent nature was further heightened by the abduction of his beloved wife Thusnelda by the Roman general Germanicus.
 In his rage Arminius demanded war against the Roman empire.

 Medieval and Victorian eras

-Jeffrey Richards describes a European "medieval masculinity which was essentially Christian and chivalric".
-Courage, respect for women of all classes and generosity characterize the portrayal of men in literary history.
+Jeffrey Richards describes a European "medieval masculinity which was essentially Christian and chivalric," which included concepts like courage, respect for women of all classes and generosity.
 According to David Rosen, the traditional view of scholars (such as J. R. R. Tolkien) that Beowulf is a tale of medieval heroism overlooks the similarities between Beowulf and the monster Grendel.
 The masculinity exemplified by Beowulf "cut[s] men off from women, other men, passion and the household".

+In Arab culture, Hatim al-Tai is known to be a model of Arab manliness.
+It is said that he used to give away everything he possessed except for his mount and weapons.

 During the Victorian era, masculinity underwent a transformation from traditional heroism.
 Scottish philosopher Thomas Carlyle wrote in 1831: "The old ideal of Manhood has grown obsolete, and the new is still invisible to us, and we grope after it in darkness, one clutching this phantom, another that; Werterism, Byronism, even Brummelism, each has its day".

 Boxing was professionalized in America and Europe in the 19th century; it emphasized the physical and confrontational aspects of masculinity.
 Bare-knuckle boxing without gloves represented "the manly art" in 19th-century America.